 It’s not fear or phobia but mental illness to overcome.
 So, calls to deal with it on the spot or attempts to dare a friend may deepen the depression rather than beat it.

-Address to the paradox of human brain work: say empathetic phrases such as “I am so sorry for you to feel bad” because they show understanding and help depressed people to calm down and relax a little.
+Address the paradox of human brain work: say empathetic phrases such as “I am so sorry for you to feel bad” because they show understanding and help depressed people to calm down and relax a little.

 4. “Everything is gonna be okay.”

 Hack phrases never have a meaningful effect.
 Why?
 Because no one puts faith in them.
 The reaction might be something like “Yeah, right…” or “Who said?”
-That is why your attempt to instill unwarranted confidence into a depressed friend will work for a while but disappear once he or she doesn’t hear any proofs of why it’s so.
+That is why your attempt to instill unwarranted confidence into a depressed friend will work for a while but disappear once he or she doesn’t hear any proof of why it’s so.